DJilanov/Pingdom_Data_Fetcher/README.md

 7. There is inline documentation but ill still explain what to do.
 7.1.
 The row under comment 1 is app-key.
 You must get it from your Pingdom acc and put it here.
 7.2.
-The row under comment 2 is user.
-You must first time your username then the symbol ":" and then your password next to it.
+The row under comment 2 is for the user.
+You must first type your username, then the symbol ":" and finally your password next to it.
 7.3.
-In the servers tab you type only the last numbers here and leave only the amounth of servers you need ( add or remove rows in the json )
+In the servers tab you only type the last numbers here and leave just the amount of servers you need (add or remove rows in the json)

 [![Cron home](Screenshots/servers.png)](Screenshots/Servers.png)